Our litter pickers need your support !

 HEALTH & SAFETY : further advice on this is contained within the Litter Champion Handbook – a copy of which is available on the Policies and Objectives page of this website Litter-Champion-Handbook-2016 and we would always advise all our litter-pickers to follow the advice contained therein.

-Complaints about litter : If you feel strongly about the litter problem in our community and you wish to complain to Monmouthshire County Council or the National Park then please use the following letters.
+Complaints about litter : If you feel strongly about the litter problem in our community and you wish to complain to Monmouthshire County Council or the National Park, please do so.
+It helps to focus their attention.

 Please note you can also report incidents of littering or fly-tipping via the Mymonmouthshire website or App .